ronhokage/ML_Use-case_Death-VS-Income/README.md

 - The feature importance was also calculated.
 Ozone received a score of 0.27 and income received a score of 0.73 indicating the higher importance of income compared with ozone in predicting the label.
+- The hypothesis testing was performed, which concludes decision trees as the appropriate selection while modelling.

 ### <ins> Results </ins>